 Many of us have limited knowledge of aviation.
 Either pilot or aeronautical engineering, both of these are reputed professions in the aviation industry.

-Knowing the difference between these two professions and the opportunities ahead will help anyone to decide which to choose.
+Knowing the difference between these two professions and the opportunities ahead will help anyone decide.

-I did my best to clarify all about pilot training vs. aeronautical engineering and which will be in demand in the future.
+I did my best to clarify all about pilot training vs. aeronautical engineering, which will be in demand in the future.

 What is pilot training?

-Pilot training is the process of learning how to fly an airplane and get pilot licenses.
+Pilot training is learning how to fly an airplane and get a pilot license.

 Students usually go to flight schools to train as a pilot.
 To qualify as a commercial pilot, a person must pass 12th grade.

-During the pilot training process, a pilot student will have ground classes to learn essential things of multiple subjects.
+During the pilot training process, a pilot student will have ground classes to learn essential things in multiple subjects.

 Once ground schooling for a pilot license completes, the pilot student has to fly the actual airplane to meet the flight hour requirements.